-AAC is a part of the Student Support Resources Cluster of the Division of Student Affairs.
+AAC/SDS is part of and housed within the Division of Academic Affairs.

 The AccessAbility Center/Student Disability Services administers exams in-personal and remotely, based upon the class format.
 The exam format of hybrid classes will be determined by the profess.
 Exams that extend beyond AAC/SDS hours will require rescheduling to ensure students receive full accommodations.
 Students are required to submit exam notifications for all exams via the City Central Exam Portal. https://central.ccny.cuny.edu/index.php

 The City College of New York's Non-Discriminatory Policy